talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

 ## Control and Management Plane Attacks

 ### Overview
 Depending on the control plane protocols used in a network, it is possible to use the control plane as a way of compromising the network.
 For example, an attacker can advertise SIDs in order to manipulate the SR policies used in the network.
-A wide range of attacks can be implemented, including injecting control plane messages, selectively removing legitimate messages, replaying them or passively listening to them.
+Known IPv6 control plane attacks (e.g., overclaiming) are applicable to SRv6 as well.

 A compromised management plane can also facilitate a wide range of attacks, including manipulating the SR policies or compromising the network availability.

 ### Scope
-Control plane attacks can be performed by internal attackers.
-Injection can be performed by off-path attackers, while removal, replaying and listening require on-path access.
-The scope of management attacks depends on the specific management protocol and architecture.
+The control plane and management plane may be either in-band or out-of-band, and thus the on-path and off-path taxonomy of {{threat}} is not necessarily common between the data plane, control plane and management plane.
+As in the data plane, on-path attackers can be implement a wide range of attacks in order to compromise the control and/or management plane, including selectively removing legitimate messages, replaying them or passively listening to them.
+However, while an on-path attacker in the data plane is potentially more harmful than an off-path attacker, effective control and/or management plane attacks can be implemented off-path rather than by trying to intercept or modify traffic in-flight, for example by exchanging malicious control plane messages with legitimate routers, by spoofing an SDN (Software Defined Network) controller, or by gaining access to an NMS (Network Management System).

-It is assumed that SRv6 domain boundary filtering is used for mitigating potential control plane and management plane attacks from external attackers.
+SRv6 domain boundary filtering can be used for mitigating potential control plane and management plane attacks from external attackers.
 Segment routing does not define any specific security mechanisms in existing control plane or management plane protocols.
 However, existing control plane and management plane protocols use authentication and security mechanisms to validate the authenticity of information.

 ### Impact
 A compromised control plane or management plane can impact the network in various possible ways.
 SR policies can be manipulated by the attacker to avoid specific paths or to prefer specific paths, as described in {{mod-impact}}.
 Alternatively, the attacker can compromise the availability, either by defining SR policies that load the network resources, as described in {{mod-impact}}, or by blackholing some or all of the SR policies.
 A passive attacker can use the control plane or management plane messages as a means for recon, similarly to {{mod-impact}}.